sot176/BCRBench/docs/models/adding_new_models.md

 ## 📦 Overview

-To add a new model, you need to:
+To add a new model, you need to:<br>
 1. Create a new model module
 2. Inherit from the base model class
 3. Define model-specific configuration